mimblewimble/grin-rfcs/text/0000-pibd-messages.md

 The corresponding reference impl Rust type is `OutputBitmapSegmentResponse` [\[6\]](#references).

-Finally, the new p2p message are as follows:
+Finally, the new p2p messages are as follows:

 | ID | Name                   | MMR type      | Message type | Rust ref. impl. type |
 |----|------------------------|---------------|--------------|-----------|